victoriadrake/django-starter/README.md

 ### 3. Install dependencies

+> [!TIP]
-If you don't have Python installed, run `make pyenv-install` to install it via Pyenv.
+> If you don't have Python installed, run `make pyenv-install` to install it via Pyenv.
 This helps to manage multiple Python versions.
 (You can change the version of Python this project uses by updating it in [Pipfile](/Pipfile).)
 Then to install your chosen Python version, run `pyenv install 3.xx` and replace `3.xx` with your chosen version number.

 Do `make install` to install Django dependencies in a virtual environment.